 Then the loss is

 iNRitzRi,t-zRi,t2

-Start, Max, and Min of the epidemic.
-Let MRi be the week in which the highest prevalence was observed during the year, and MRi be the week in which the lowest prevalence was observed during the year.
-Finally, let SRi be the week when the prevalence first exceeded 5%.
+Start and Max of the epidemic.
+Let MRi be the week in which the highest prevalence was observed during the year.
+Let SRi be the week when the prevalence first exceeded 5%.
 We will compute the absolute difference between the observed and predicted values of these quantities.

 Input and Output Data Formats

-Input 1: Sc,t and Vc,t in CSV
+Input 1: Sc,t (number of flu-related tweets) and Vc,t (cumulative percentage of Medicare recipients) in CSV

 Input 2: Weekly zRi,t (ILI rates) of HHS Regions in CSV